amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 <img src="https://i.imgur.com/R9fKR9X.jpg" style="margin:20px;width:50%;" align="right" title="ECMed Doodad"/>

 Electrochemical machining (ECM) is an unusual way of machining hard metals.
 If you're familiar with electroplating, it's like that, but in reverse.
 Instead of adding metal to the surface of an object, you remove it in a controlled manner.
 ECM is used to cut tiny parts very accurately (micromachining), bore holes with very high aspect ratios, and create complex surfaces in hard metals, like the doodad to the right (which I did not make).
+Ram ECM works a bit like sinker E**D**M, in that the tool has the inverse shape to the part you want to create.

 ECM has some very interesting advantages compared to "mechanical" machining - some of which might be useful in the maker world, if it were possible to ECM metals at a small scale: